antonkharenko/booklib/readme.md

 * Spring
 * MongoDB

-See also [booklib-client](https://github.com/antonkharenko/booklib-client) repository for frontend application.
+See also [booklib-client](https://github.com/antonkharenko/booklib-client) repository for frontend application sources.

 ## How to run? ##

 1. Make sure you have MongoDB running locally and available on the port 27017.
 2. Clean and build your application (app_root_directory> mvn clean install).
 3. Run command: java -jar target\booklib-1.0-SNAPSHOT.jar server booklib.yml
+4. Open [http://localhost:8080/](http://localhost:8080/) for web client or [http://localhost:8081/](http://localhost:8081/) for admin menu

 ## API Reference ##